thedamon/radioslipstream/about.md

  - October 2005—August 2006: Monday nights 2-4am
  - September 2006—October 2007: Monday nights 12-2am
  - November 2007—The Futurepast: On the internet and eventually on [mixcloud](https://www.mixcloud.com/radioslipstream/) with decreasing regularity

+## Me

+[Damon Muma](https://twitter.com/thedamon) is a UX loving web developer who occasionally moonlights as a writer and performer and _loves_ indie music.

+## This site

+Has gone through some hilarious design changes and reorgs.
+In 2005 it was raw HTML; in 2007 it became Wordpress, and in 2020 it was rebuilt as a static [11ty](https://www.11ty.dev/) site hosted for free by [Netlify](https://www.netlify.com/) to save on server costs without having to call the whole thing off.
+The sourcecode is on [Github](https://github.com/thedamon/radioslipstream).